Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Training Node Augmentation

 where $r_v$ is the label of $v$ predicted by $g(\cdot)$ and $c_v$ is the likelihood of $r_v$.
-Usually $r_v$ is more likely to be correct (i.e., $r_v=l(v)$) when $c_v$ is large (we show this in Figure~\ref{fig:confidence_acc}, Appendix~\ref{sec:add_exp}).
+Usually $r_v$ is more likely to be correct (i.e., $r_v=l(v)$) when $c_v$ is large.
+This is supported by the Figure~\ref{fig:confidence_acc}, in which we plot the relation between confidence and classification accuracy.
+The results show that the model is more likely to give the right label prediction when the confidence is higher.
 Utilizing $c_v$ and $r_v$, we present the training node augmentation (TNA) procedure in Algorithm~\ref{alg:augmentation}, which produces an enlarged training set $\mathcal{T}'$ using the outputs of multiple GNN models.
 In Algorithm~\ref{alg:augmentation}, $\mathcal{T}$ and $\mathcal{S}$ denote the original training set and validation set.
 Before adding a node to $\mathcal{T}'$, we check if it is already in $\mathcal{T}$ and $\mathcal{S}$ to avoid assigning a new label to nodes in the two sets.
+Note that $\mathcal{T} \cup \mathcal{T}'$ is utilized to train a new model.

 Algorithm~\ref{alg:augmentation} is based on two key ideas.
 The first one is only considering nodes with a high confidence (i.e., $c^l_v\ge \tau_c$) as the candidates to be added to $\mathcal{T}'$ since GNN models tend to produce more accurate label predictions at higher confidence.
-Similar to the case of topology update, we tune the value of $\tau_c$ based on the accuracy (of the model trained using $\mathcal{T}\cup\mathcal{T}'$) on the validation set.
+We use a threshold $\tau_c$ to select the high confidence nodes.
 The second and most important idea is to utilize the \textit{diversity} of multiple GNN models to reduce the number of errors in $\mathcal{T}'$.
-With multiple diverse models, even if some classifiers assign a wrong label to node $v$, it will not be added to $\mathcal{T}'$ as long as one classifier gives the right label.
-In the following, we formalize this intuition with an analysis under the case of using two GNN models $g^1$ and $g^2$, i.e., $L=2$.
+With multiple diverse models, considering when some classifiers assign a wrong label to node $v$, it will not be added to $\mathcal{T}'$ if at least one classifier gives the correct label.
+In the following, we formalize this intuition with an analysis under the case of using two GNN models $g^1$ and $g^2$.